-Each location shall identify confidential resources with whom members of the University community can consult for advice and information regarding making a report of sexual harassment or sexual violence.
+Each location shall identify confidential resources, including but not limited to the CARE Advocate and Campus Ombuds, with whom members of the University community can consult for advice and information regarding making a report of sexual harassment or sexual violence.
 Requests regarding the confidentiality of reports of sexual harassment or sexual violence will be considered in determining an appropriate response; however, such requests will be considered in the dual contexts of the University's obligation to ensure a working and learning environment free from sexual harassment and sexual violence and the due process rights of the accused to be informed of the allegations and their source.
 See Section V.E and F for more information regarding confidentiality and privacy.
 Also, an individual may file a complaint or grievance alleging sexual harassment or sexual violence under the applicable University complaint resolution or grievance procedure (Section V. Procedures; Appendix I: University Complaint Resolution and Grievance Procedures).

-H. Response to Reports of Sexual Harassment or Sexual Violence
+I. Response to Reports of Sexual Harassment or Sexual Violence